Luci-MG/Under-the-Hood/docs/langdives/Java/ThreadPools.md

 ## **What is a Thread Pool ?**

-A **thread pool** is a collection of worker threads that are created at the start and reused to perform multiple tasks.
+A thread pool is a collection of worker threads that are created at the start and reused to perform multiple tasks.
 When tasks are submitted to the pool, a free thread picks up the task and executes it.
-If no threads are free, the tasks wait in a **queue** until one becomes available.
+If no threads are free, the tasks wait in a queue until one becomes available.

----

 ## **Advantages of Thread Pooling**
 - Reduces the overhead of creating and destroying threads improving performence.